-Exactly one year after Transformers: The Ride 3D grand opened at Universal Studios Hollywood, the park this weekend took character interaction to the next level by debuting a new chance for guests to actually converse one-on-one with Optimus Prime and Megatron.
+Exactly one year after Transformers: The Ride 3D grand opened at Universal Studios Hollywood, the park this weekend took character interaction to the next level by debuting a new chance for Guests actually to converse one-on-one with Optimus Prime and Megatron.

-Unlike the talking Transformers that recently began meeting and greeting with guests at Universal Orlando – speaking a variety of entertaining but obviously pre-recorded lines – these new characters in Hollywood are completely interactive, reacting to guests’ actions, commenting on their clothing, and even saying their names, all in familiar booming robot voices.
+Unlike the talking Transformers that recently began meeting and greeting with Guests at Universal Orlando – speaking a variety of entertaining but obviously pre-recorded lines – these new characters in Hollywood are completely interactive, reacting to Guests’ actions, commenting on their clothing, and even saying their names, all in familiar booming robot voices.

 Video: Interactive talking Optimus Prime debuts at Universal Studios Hollywood

 Video: Interactive talking Megatron debuts in Universal Studios Hollywood